dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part3EnterVolcano/index.md

 The team could hear the footsteps get quieter and fade away.
 Silvius peaks past the tapestry and sees a two headed giant on the hall.
 The team rushes out to the hall ready to face this new enemy.

 "Here is a proper summons," ADC exclaimed as he called forth a beholderkin.
-The creature blasted the two-header, but it ended up hurting itself and fell to the ground .
+The creature blasted the ettin, but it ended up hurting itself and fell to the ground .
 "Actually, possibly not my best work," ADC admitted.

-The two-header took advantage of the situation and hid along the hallway.
+The ettin took advantage of the situation and hid along the hallway.
 Czolg charged forward as Kalinar unleashed blasts of magic and Silvius taunted the two-headed giant.

 "Approach!"
 Oscorn commanded.
 One two-headed giant obeyed, while the other scurried away.